nginxinc/nginx-ingress-workshops/OSS/labs/lab7/readme.md

-## Lab 7: Nginx Ingress Controller High Availability and Enhanced Logging
+## Lab 7: NGINX Ingress Controller High Availability and Enhanced Logging

 ## Introduction

 In Production Kubernetes clusters, it is important to have High Availability for the Ingress Controllers, just like any traditional load balancer, and the pods themselves.
-Nginx Ingress Controllers can be added and removed just like application pods.
+NGINX Ingress Controllers can be added and removed just like application pods.

 It is considered a Best Practice to have **at least three Ingress Controllers** for Production workloads running in the cluster.
 This will provide a very solid High Availability foundation for managing production traffic.

 It is also helpful to development and operations teams to see granular details about the traffic to and from the services and pods.
-Nginx has the capability to provide many details to gain insight into these traffic flows, using additional logging variables.
+NGINX has the capability to provide many details to gain insight into these traffic flows, using additional logging variables.

 ## Learning Objectives

-- Scaling Nginx Ingress Controller
+- Scaling NGINX Ingress Controller
 - Seeing Ingress Under the Hood
 - Configuring Enhanced Logging

-## Scaling Nginx Ingress
+## Scaling NGINX Ingress

 Next, let's scale the number of Ingress Controllers pods from one to **three**.
 This will provide High Availability, and also increase performance and capacity.